I am visiting Japan for [...] - can I join a ride on [...]?

 I'm a beginner.
 Can I still come on a ride?

 Of course.
-But choose your first ride carefully according to your ability.
+But choose your first ride according to your ability.
 Everyone has to start somewhere.
-We support & encourage beginners, but please don't choose a 50 km first ride.
+We support & encourage beginners.
+Please don't choose a 50 km first ride.

 What kind of bike do I need?

 The majority of our members ride road bikes.
 Some have mountain bikes.
-A very few have folding or recumbent bikes, or even mamachari shopping bikes.
+A very few have folding or recumbent bikes.
 So anything goes, but we're riding on roads, not mountains or shops, so a road bike is the most appropriate tool for the job.